Rajhrad

 Rajhrad (Groß Raigern) is a town in Brno-Country District in the South Moravian Region of the Czech Republic.
-It has about 4,000 inhabitants.
+It has about 4,100 inhabitants.

 Geography

 Rajhrad is located about 10 km south of Brno.
 It lies in the Dyje–Svratka Valley.
-It is situated on the right bank of the Svratka River.
+The town is situated on the right bank of the Svratka River.

 History

 The first written mention of Rajhrad is from 1169.
 It was probably founded at the turn of 10th and 11th centuries and named after a nearby former gord.
 The Benedictine monastery was founded here in the mid-11th century.
 In 1234, Rajhrad was allowed to hold a market, and in 1330, it was called a market village.
 In 1339, it was first referred to as a market town.

 In 2000, Rajhrad became a town.

 Demographics

 Transport

-The D52 motorway runs next to the town.
+The D52 motorway (part of the European route E461) from Brno to Pohořelice runs next to the town.

 Sights

-The monastery is the main sight.
+Rajhrad Abbey is the main sight.
 It is one of the oldest and most valuable monasteries in Moravia.
 It includes the abbey Church of Saints Peter and Paul, which was built during the Baroque reconstruction of the monastery.
 It was designed by the architect Jan Santini Aichel.
 Today the monastery houses the Monument of Literature in Moravia with a historical library.